hathora/hathora-phaser/README.md

 To see a working sample game, check out: [Hathora Phaser Sample Game - Fast Food](https://github.com/hathora/hathora-phaser-sample-game)

+To learn more about Hathora Cloud, check out: [Hathora Cloud Documentation](https://hathora.dev/docs)

 ## Usage

 Before calling any of the factory functions, you must first install the plugin within your Phaser game directory.
 You can do so via: